AndroidPillars/Flutter/CHAPTER-9.md

       });
 ```

-## How stream and Future are different?

-- A stream is a combination of Futures
-- Future has only one response but Stream could have any number of Response.
-- But both works asynchronously and some potential value

 ## Firebase

 - Firebase is mainly used to save our message data and our user details in the cloud by using their pre-built methods and classes.